tokens-studio/unit-calculator/README.md

 # Unit Calculator

 A tool to run calculations on strings with units.
-It lets you define custom rule sets on how mixed units will be converted.
+The unit calculator lets you define custom rules on how mixed units will be resolved.

+It will mainly be used to resolve math operations on design token epxressions.

 ## Example